-How to train for Hike, Run & Explore!
+How to Train for Hike, Run & Fun!

 This annual event is a community favorite, bringing friends and family together to spend a day outdoors, savoring the last few days of summer while celebrating personal wellness.
 The morning begins with 5K and 10K races through the beautiful streets of Shaker Heights and Cleveland Heights.

-There are four guided hikes planned of varying distances for all fitness levels, from a 1-mile pet-friendly hike through the Nature Center habitats to a 12-mile rigorous hike to Lake Erie.
+There are guided hikes planned of varying distances for all fitness levels, from a 1-mile pet and kid-friendly hike through the Nature Center habitats to a 12-mile rigorous hike to Lake Erie.

-The day continues with craft brews from BottleHouse Brewery, reenergizing coffee from the Rolling Beans Expresso and bites to eat from Jones Bones BBQ.
-The afternoon is filled with free fun for all ages with archery, tree climbing, games and crafts.
+The day continues with craft brews from Boss Dog Brewery, re-energizing coffee from the Rolling Beans Expresso and bites to eat from La Fiesta food truck.
+The afternoon is filled with free fun for all ages with archery, games, kids' yoga, and crafts.

 For those planning to participate in the races or hikes, here are a few tips to help you train over the next four weeks: